-A basic example of a generic time series can be seen on Fig. 11.
+A basic example of a generic time series can be seen on Fig. 12.
 Focus on the highlighted model attribute of the hardness ratio dependent axis.
 Even if the axis domain model does not exist yet, we still want to describe the structure of the data (values and errors of this axis) and store the rest in PARAM elements, which are not part of the data-perspective view provided by Time Series Cube DM.
-If the axis domain model for describing the hardness ratio existed, we would reference it by the model attribute.
-This reference tells the client which PARAM elements are relevant for the domain of this axis.
+When the axis domain model for hardness ration arrives, we just add new elements from it to the VOTable without the need to change any existing, maintaining full backwards-compatibility.